 Students are encouraged to apply early in their tenure so they can meet with their certificate advisor to develop a completion plan and have sufficient time to complete the certificate.
-Refer to the Certificate Handbook for complete information regarding the application procedure or contact Kari Winter at 651-523-2130.
+Refer to the Certificate Handbook for complete information regarding the application procedure or contact Kari McMartin at 651-523-2130.

 To receive a General Health Law Certificate, students must complete all of the following requirements prior to graduation; all coursework must be completed while enrolled as a JD student.
 Refer to the Certificate Handbook for detailed information and requirements.

 Students must complete a minimum of 14 credits* of health law courses and achieve a minimum cumulative GPA of 3.0 (calculated at the time of graduation) in these core and elective courses.

 Students will establish a strong foundation in health law through eight** credits of core courses and at least six credits of elective courses.
 Elective courses are offered in a variety of areas, including health policy, corporate/transactional, compliance/regulation, and litigation.
 Suggested electives are listed on the Certificate Planning Tool, and students may refer to the General Health Law Certificate course descriptions for more information.